 Keane emphasized the importance of optimizing individual LinkedIn profiles to highlight professional accomplishments and experiences to create opportunities for building trust with professional networks, employers, and recruiters.

 She also shared expert tips by providing hands-on examples about setting up a professional profile with a personal headline, networking with first and second-level connections, using LinkedIn Learning, and leveraging LinkedIn for career advancement through recommendations.

-- The presentation slides and the event recording by Katy Keane.
+- The presentation slides by Katy Keane.

 - 7-Point Tune-up for Your LinkedIn Profile – 7 easy upgrades you can make today that make a big difference.